On-chip semi-device-independent quantum random number generator exploiting contextuality: Introduction

 Randomness lies at the center of several important computational applications, such as Monte Carlo simulations~\cite{l1990random,harrison2010introduction}, neural-networks weighting~\cite{makovoz1996random}, and secure communication and data encryption~\cite{gisin2002quantum,l2012random,dengrandom}.
 With the advance in cryptographic standards and the growing concern in data protection, the demand for true random numbers has become critical.
 Over the last decade, several schemes have emerged that leverage the non-deterministic nature of quantum mechanics to design quantum random numbers generators (QRNGs)~\cite{jacak2021quantum,vallone2014quantum,aldama2022integrated,nie2015generation,gabriel2010generator,pironio2010random,shalm2021device,liu2018device,PhysRevLett.130.080802,um2013experimental,gehring2021homodyne}.

 These schemes can be classified based on the level of trust required for their implementation.
 Fully trusted ones assume complete trust in the hardware and harness internal quantum processes to generate randomness, such as laser phase noise~\cite{nie2015generation}, vacuum fluctuations~\cite{gabriel2010generator}, or quadrature fluctuations~\cite{gehring2021homodyne}.
 In practice, the security of such schemes can be jeopardized due to tampering.
-Device‑independent (DI) schemes, on the other hand, assume no trust in the hardware by relying on the violation of Bell’s inequalities~\cite{pironio2010random,shalm2021device,liu2018device}.
+Device-independent (DI) schemes, on the other hand, assume no trust in the hardware by relying on the violation of Bell’s inequalities~\cite{pironio2010random,shalm2021device,liu2018device}.
 More specifically, the non-local correlations of entangled states can be used to certify the presence of genuine randomness without requiring any assumption about the internal working of the QRNG system.
-However, their need for high‑quality entanglement, efficient photon detection, and space‑like separation restricts rates to kb/s per second compared to the range of Gb/s per second of fully trusted approaches~\cite{shalm2021device}.
-Semi‑device‑independent (semi‑DI) schemes offer a middle ground between security and speed.
-Relaxing trust requirements through dimension witnesses or contextuality tests simplifies experimental implementations, compared to DI-QRNGs, while still guaranteeing randomness under weaker assumptions than fully trusted schemes~\cite{PhysRevLett.130.080802, um2013experimental}.
+Recent experiments have further demonstrated DI randomness amplification, where imperfect randomness sources are transformed into nearly ideal randomness through Bell-certified quantum correlations~\cite{kulikov2026experimental}.
+However, their need for high-quality entanglement, efficient photon detection, and space-like separation restricts rates to kb/s per second compared to the range of Gb/s per second of fully trusted approaches~\cite{shalm2021device}.

+Semi-device-independent (semi-DI) schemes have therefore emerged as a practical intermediate regime between these two extremes.
+By relaxing some assumptions about the devices, while still retaining partial physical constraints such as dimensional bounds or measurement compatibility, semi-DI protocols can certify randomness under weaker trust assumptions than fully trusted QRNGs while remaining experimentally accessible.~\cite{PhysRevLett.130.080802, um2013experimental}.

 Contextuality-based approaches use inequalities built upon the Kochen-Specker theorem~\cite{specker1990logik,kochen1990problem}, which states that quantum mechanics cannot be fully explained by hidden variable models that assign predetermined values for measurement outcomes in a non-contextual way.
 Unlike Bell's-based scenarios, these inequalities do not rely on entanglement and are applicable to single-party quantum systems ~\cite{lapkiewicz2011experimental,um2013experimental, meng2025contextuality, Fabiocontext}.